legacysurvey/legacysurvey/pages/dr9/files.rst

 Raw Data
 ========
-Astro Data Lab access to raw and calibrated images will be available a few weeks after the DR9 release date.
+Astro Data Lab access to raw and calibrated images will be available a few weeks after the DR9 release date, at which point this documentation could be updated.

 Raw and Calibrated Legacy Survey images are available from the Astro Data Lab's Science Archive through the web portal (http://archive.noao.edu/search/query) and an ftp server.